tsdmrfth/langtons-ant-server/api/API_REFERENCE.md

 ## Overview

 The Langton's Ant API provides a WebSocket-based real-time gaming experience where multiple players can control ants on a shared grid.
 Each ant follows customizable rules that determine its movement and color changes.
+The API supports up to 10 concurrent players on a 20x20 grid with real-time updates every 250ms.

 ## Base URL